-Regarding the sudden onset of a severe pain 12 hours postdive and a relatively long stay at a shallow depth before the last ascent, the diagnosis of decompression illness (DCI) was not the first choice, although it couldn’t be excluded.
-With limited information available, the acute abdomen and possible acute cardiac condition (heart attack) had to be excluded.
+With a sudden onset of severe pain 12 hours postdive and a relatively long stay at a shallow depth before her last ascent, decompression illness (DCI) was not the most likely diagnosis, although it couldn’t be excluded.
+With the limited information available, acute abdominal illness and possible acute cardiac condition (heart attack) had to be excluded.
 The acute pain in the abdomen could be caused by the following:

 - a gynecological or urinary event such as a miscarriage or a severe urinary infection

 The DAN medic who took the call explained the possibility of DCI as well as the other conditions.

 The general recommendations for this diver were to seek further care at the closest hospital emergency room (ER) and to hydrate and get oxygen in the meantime.
 At the local ER she received an initial assessment, laboratory tests and a physical examination, with particular attention to neurological function.
 We do not know the extent of her abdominal examination.
 She had no positive findings except for the nonspecific abdominal pain.
 While no new conclusive information was found, the examination and test results led the medical team to a clinical diagnosis of possible DCI.
 The hospital staff quickly moved her to the hospital’s hyperbaric chamber to start immediate treatment with a U.S. Navy Treatment Table 6 recompression protocol.